 Keeping Baby Warm in the Winter

 Keeping your baby warm at night is important.
 But, they shouldn’t be prone to overheating.
-You don’t want baby to get too hot.
+You don’t want the baby to get too hot.
 Overheating can be critical for your baby.
 So, keep them warm without overdoing it.
 Baby’s bedrooms do not need the heating on.
 Baby’s rooms, on the whole, should be between 16 and 20 degrees Celsius.
 Use a thermometer to regulate the temperature of your baby’s room.

 Keep the baby’s cot away from radiators and ensure that they are not in direct view of the window.
 Hot water bottles and other paraphernalia are not needed for babies.

-Blankets and Bedding
+Blankets and Bedding for Baby

 Docks, mittens and booties can keep them warm during the night.
 Swaddling your baby in blankets is a great way to keep them secure in their cot too.
 This will also keep them toasty during the winter months.

 Baby sleeping bags are becoming increasingly popular.
 Baby sleeping bags are sleeveless, so this does not prohibit movement.
 But, it will keep them cosy at night.
 What is more, as they will not be cold, they will wake up less.
 This is great news for mothers and fathers that are desperate for more sleep!
 A 2.5 tog sleeping bag is the appropriate weight for your little bundle of joy.

 Choosing the Best Baby Clothes for Cold Weather